Pop Culture Trivia Quiz: 1962

 In 1962, The New York Yankees won, beating the San Francisco Giants (4 games to 3)

-21. Although she died at the age of 36 on August 4, 1962, Marilyn Monroe was born with another name.
+21. Although she died at 36 on August 4, 1962, Marilyn Monroe was born with another name.
 What was Marilyn’s real name?

 Norma Jeane Mortenson

-22. Founded in 1962 in Minnestoa, this consumer chain is considered a discount-chic shopping experience.
+22. Founded in 1962 in Minnesota, this consumer chain is considered a discount-chic shopping experience.
 Name that retailer.

 Target